NetApp/harvest/conf/README.md

 ## Collector templates

-Example of collector template `conf/zapi/default.yaml` By default Harvest reads from `conf/zapi/default.yaml` (shipped with harvest) and `conf/zapi/custom.yaml` (used to extend `conf/zapi/default.yaml`).
+By default, Harvest reads from `conf/zapi/default.yaml` (shipped with harvest) and `conf/zapi/custom.yaml` (used to extend `conf/zapi/default.yaml`).
-We can define the configuration file of the collector.
+You can define the configuration file of the collector.
 If no configuration file is specified, the default configuration file (`conf/zapiperf/default.yaml`) will be used and if the file `conf/zapiperf/custom.yaml` is present, it will be merged to the default one.
-If we specify our own configuration file for the collector, it can have any name, and it will not be merged.
+When you specify your own collector configuration file, it can have any name.
+Your custom template will not be merged, but instead will replace any existing template with the same name.

 Examples:
 1. Define a poller that will run the ZapiPerf collector using its default configuration file: